 Negative Energy

-Thus, placing a mirror in front of your bed is a recipe for disaster as it can negatively affect both the quality of your sleep and your personal vibration.
+If you put a mirror in front of your bed, that’s basically asking for trouble.
+It can negatively impact both the quality of your sleep and your overall vibes.

 Infidelity Concerns